×

 Eighty per cent of the patient’s stomach will be removed in the first step, also known as a sleeve gastrectomy, leaving a significantly smaller tube-shaped stomach.
 A small piece of the small intestine that links with the stomach is still present, along with the pyloric valve that discharges food into the small intestine.
 Most of the intestine is bypassed to reach the duodenum, located close to the stomach, in the second and final phases.

 Once the surgery is complete, you eat less and can only absorb nutrients, including fats and proteins.
-When two major procedures are combined into one, as is the intestinal bypass is completed when weight loss has begun.
+When two major procedures are combined into one, as is the case with the intestinal bypass, it is completed when weight loss has begun.
 Even if the results are compelling, this treatment involves higher risks.
-Individuals with a body mass index (BMI) of more than 50 are advised to have this procedure.
+This surgery is suggested for individuals with a BMI greater than 50.

 Endoscopic Sleeve Gastroplasty